 PRACTICAL APPLICATIONS FOR ORGANIZATIONS

-Based on these findings, the authors recommend that organizations implement rules about limited working hours, such as not permitting more than 8 to 10 working hours successively.
+Based on these findings, the authors recommend that organizations implement rules about limited working hours, such as not allowing more than 8 to 10 working hours successively.
 Further, the authors suggest offering new mothers sufficient paid maternity leave or on-site daycare facilities.
 This may help mothers avoid sleep deprivation, while also improving employee dedication, morale, and productivity.

 Deng, Y., Cherian, J., Kumari, K., Samad, S., Abbas, J., Sial, M. S., Popp, J., & Oláh, J. (2022).
 Impact of Sleep Deprivation on Job Performance of Working Mothers: Mediating Effect of Workplace Deviance.
 International Journal of Environmental Research and Public Health, 19(7), 1-17.